Coherence (physics): Macroscopic quantum coherence

 Macroscopic scale quantum coherence leads to novel phenomena, the so-called macroscopic quantum phenomena.
 For instance, the laser, superconductivity and superfluidity are examples of highly coherent quantum systems whose effects are evident at the macroscopic scale.
-The macroscopic quantum coherence (off-diagonal long-range order, ODLRO) for superfluidity, and laser light, is related to first-order (1-body) coherence/ODLRO, while superconductivity is related to second-order coherence/ODLRO.
+The macroscopic quantum coherence, presenting off-diagonal long-range order (ODLRO) for superfluidity, and laser light, is related to first-order (1-body) coherence/ODLRO, while superconductivity is related to second-order coherence/ODLRO.
 (For fermions, such as electrons, only even orders of coherence/ODLRO are possible.)
 For bosons, a Bose–Einstein condensate is an example of a system exhibiting macroscopic quantum coherence through a multiple occupied single-particle state.

 The classical electromagnetic field exhibits macroscopic quantum coherence.
 The most obvious example is the carrier signal for radio and TV.
 They satisfy Glauber's quantum description of coherence.

 Quantum coherence as a resource

-Recently M. B. Plenio and co-workers constructed an operational formulation of quantum coherence as a resource theory.
+M. B. Plenio and co-workers constructed an operational formulation of quantum coherence as a resource theory.
 They introduced coherence monotones analogous to the entanglement monotones.
 Quantum coherence has been shown to be equivalent to quantum entanglement in the sense that coherence can be faithfully described as entanglement, and conversely that each entanglement measure corresponds to a coherence measure.